HimesGroup/crispr_analysis/README.md

 ### Workflow

-1) Write and execute an lsf job to perform QC and read alignment for RNA-seq samples associated with a project using gecko_analysis.py:
+1) Write and execute an lsf job to perform read alignment for RNA-seq samples associated with a project using gecko_analysis.py:

     > python gecko_analysis.py <i>sample_info_file.txt</i>